AdvancedResearchComputing/useful_scripts/README.md

 The module file is located at ```/apps/common/modules/all/useful_scripts.lua``` to prepend ```/apps/common/useful_scripts``` to $PATH and is loaded by default.

-> These useful scripts will help if you want to pick into what going in your job and on the cluster.
+> These useful scripts will help if you want to peek into what’s going on in your job and on the cluster.

 #### Most useful scripts (commands)